khle08/epidemix/README.md

 from utils.plot import draw_probs
 ```

-where `EpiModel` is the most important API being responsible for both network simulation and disease propagation.
+where `EpiModel` is the most important API being responsible for both network simulation and disease propagation, which shares the same name as the one from `epidemix.macro`.
 In addition, a given time period is crucial in order to solve ODEs.
 A timeline should also be generated here.

 ```python
 days = np.arange(0, 10, 0.1)